mdopt.optimiser package#

 Class to store an effective two-site operator.

 In order to take more advantage of the scipy.sparse.linalg module, we make a special class for local effective operators.
-It allows us to compute eigenvectors more effeciently.
+It allows us to compute eigenvectors more efficiently.

 Such effective operator is to be diagonalised in the update_bond method of the DMRG class: